Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

 Another reason for symmetry-restricted modeling is that, from the geometric perspective, only some mathematical operations are permissible when working with objects that transform in a certain way under a symmetry group.
 A non-equivariant neural network effectively neglects the vector nature of the inputs by treating individual components of the input vectors as scalars.
 While improving network expressivity, non-equivariance fails to deliver physically interpretable models.
 Ultimately, a statement about equivariance is a statement about what the basic \textit{features} of the data are -- e.g.~vectors are features, but the individual components of those vectors are not.

 More relevant to the applications is the fact that both the simulation and the observation of collisions inevitably involves some degree of \textit{clustering}.
-A particle detector is made of cells (e.g. calorimeters) of finite size and as such is unable to distinguish between some particles that are collinear or very close to collinear.
+A particle detector is made of cells (e.g.~calorimeters) of finite size and as such is unable to distinguish between some particles that are collinear or very close to collinear.
 Similarly, the standard algorithms for collision simulation typically perform \textit{jet clustering} to closely reproduce the detector behavior.
 Clustering of course is not a Lorentz-invariant procedure: particle tracks that diverge by a small angle in one frame will diverge by a large angle in another highly boosted frame.
 However, this limitation of Lorentz-invariant architectures is fairly minor.
 Since clustering is always done in a fixed laboratory frame, it is still reasonable to impose the full Lorentz symmetry on the resulting 4-vector data.
 So unless the pre-clustering data itself is coming from multiple significantly different inertial frames, clustering is not interfering with the fundamental symmetry.
 Simply put, however a given set of 4-vectors is obtained and represented in a specific inertial frame, those vectors will respect the Lorentz symmetry.
+Finally, one important way to address the issue of network sensitivity to the clustering of collinear particles is through enforcing so called IRC-safety, which will be discussed separately in Section~\ref{irc}.